Augusto11CB/English-Repository/Cultura Inglesa/Upper2/Upper 2 - Grammar.md

 Ex.: Although the ticket were cheap, scarily anyone went to the concert

 **Rather**{bastante}
+Ex.:
-Ex.: Her English is rather good, isn't it?
+* Her English is rather good, isn't it?
+* She sometimes comes across as being **rather** arrogant.
 ### Modifying nouns
 To modify nouns use *a bit of* or adjectives like "real", "complete", slightly, hardly any, almost no.
 Ex.: There was hardly any action there.